Ad147/Algorithms-Learning/DataStructuresAlgorithmAnalysis-Notes/DSAA-Ch01.md

 Otherwise, the memory that it consumes is lost (until the program terminates).
 This is known as a **memory leak**.

+Memory leaks are, unfortunately, common occurrences in many C++ programs.
+Fortunately, many sources of memory leaks can be automatically removed with care.
+One important rule is to not use `new` when an **automatic variable** can be used instead.
+In the original program, theIntCellis not allocated bynewbut instead is allocated as a local variable.
+In that case, the memory for the IntCell is automatically reclaimed when the functionin which it is declared returns.

 ##### Assignment and Comparison of Pointers

-Assignment and comparison of pointer variables in C++is based on the value of the pointer,meaning the memory address that it stores.
+Assignment and comparison of pointer variables in C++ is based on the value of the pointer, meaning the memory address that it stores.

 ##### Accessing Members of an Object through a Pointer (`->`)